Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Nupperibo (MPMM).md

 aliases: ["Nupperibo"]
 ---
 # Nupperibo
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-196, Mordenkainen's Tome of Foes p.
-168*
+196*

 > [!quote]- A quote from Mordenkainen
 >